Critical Concepts | Hospitals | ICU

 The Bottom Line

-As with any emergency, having the correct and trained personnel to act in a quick and efficient manner can prevent an event from escalating and can also provide a safer environment for staff and patients.
-A code grey team consists of individuals who have been specifically trained in how to respond, what to do, what supplies are needed, what actions to take, and the proper techniques in an effort to intervene as quickly as possible when a code grey event is taking place.
+As with any emergency, the correct and trained personnel acting quickly and efficiently can prevent an event from escalating and provide a safer environment for staff and patients.
+A code grey team consists of individuals who have been specifically trained in how to respond, what to do, what supplies are needed, what actions to take, and the proper techniques to intervene as quickly as possible when a code grey event arises.

-Time is of the essence when an emergency arises and it is necessary that a designated team is knowledgeable and aware of how to act quickly in order to provide safety.
-A code grey event can be frightening for many, but with proper training, supplies, support, and teamwork the event can hopefully end in a positive way with the safety of both staff and patients being maintained.
+A code grey event can be frightening, but with proper training, supplies, support, and teamwork, the event can hopefully end in a positive way with the safety of both staff and patients maintained.

 Love what you read?